pepegar/courses-and-presentations/slides-md/pfp/02-files.md

         writer.writerow(line)
 ```

-# CSV Files - exercise
+# CSV exercises

 ##

-Let's remember how to use CSV files.
-There is a CSV in
+Download `all_stocks_5yr.csv` from data/ folder in Blackboard.
+Then:

+1. create a function `find_cheapest_buy_day` that receives a ticker (like 'MSFT' or 'AAPL') and returns which is the day from the dataset to buy that stock the cheapest.
-**`data/data.csv`**.
-Let's create a Python function that returns all
+2. create a function that receives:
-the emails from the users in the file.
+    - A ticker (example 'GOOG')
+    - A buy date (example 2023-01-20)
+    - A sell date (example 2023-12-25)
+    - and an amount in dollars (example 1000)

+  And returns the selling amount.

 # Plan for today